upstarter/automata/README.md

 ### Technologies
  [Elixir](https://elixir-lang.org/) & [OTP](https://en.wikipedia.org/wiki/Open_Telecom_Platform) provide the
  primitives for robust concurrent, fault-tolerant, highly available, self-healing distributed systems.
-Based on the Actor model, a singular Elixir `Process` embodies all 3 essential elements of computation: processing, storage, communications.
+Based on the Actor Model <sup>[1](#actorfootnote1)</sup>, a singular Elixir `Process`(Actor) embodies all 3 essential elements of computation: processing, storage, communications.
 It does so using very lightweight, isolated processes, each with its own stack, heap, communications facilities (mailbox), and garbage collector.
 The Erlang VM (BEAM), with pre-emptive scheduling, acts somewhat as on operating system on top of an operating system.
-Pre-emption is good because it prevents bad processes from starving the rest of the system, allowing for higher degrees of concurrency and better interactive performance.
+Pre-emption is good because it prevents bad actors from starving the rest of the system, allowing for higher degrees of concurrency and better interactive performance.

  [Behavior Trees](https://en.wikipedia.org/wiki/Behavior_tree_(artificial_intelligence,_robotics_and_control))
  are increasingly used in place of finite state machines (FSM's) and other AI